Calendula Bath Melts + Body Butter Recipes

 - 1.5 oz (45 grams) calendula infused oil (see THIS POST on how to make)

-- optional – a few drops of annatto infused oil for extra natural color (see *note below how to make)
+- optional – a few drops of sea buckthorn oil for added natural yellow color

-- optional – 1 tsp tapioca powder for a silkier, less-greasy feel (I buy HERE, but arrowroot may be substituted)
+- optional – 1 tsp tapioca powder for a silkier, less-greasy feel (arrowroot may be substituted)

 If you’re allergic to mango butter, you can use shea or avocado butter instead.
 Cocoa and kokum butter are too hard to use in this particular recipe.